PowerChell/whitneywalker.acupuncture/content/page/about.md

 ## Approach

 Whitney Walker believes in treating the whole person—body, mind, and spirit.
-His approach is rooted in traditional Chinese medicine principles, which view health as a balance of energy (Qi) throughout the body.
+His approach is rooted in Traditional Chinese Medicine principles, which view health as a balance of energy (Qi) throughout the body.
 When this balance is disrupted, symptoms and illness can occur.

 ## What He Treats